namurphy/namurphy/README.md

 Smithsonian].
 I am a frequent contributor to [PlasmaPy]: an open source Python package for plasma research and education.
 I advocate for [writing clean scientific software] and [making plasma science open and reproducible].
-To find out more of what I have worked on, please check out my [ORCiD profile].
+To find out more about what I have worked on, please check out my [ORCID profile].